agama-project/agama-project.github.io/docs/roadmap.md

 ## Agama 12 (latest released version)

 - New user interface based on PatternFly v6.
-- Revamped "Storage" section at the UI.
+- Revamped "Storage" section at the web user interface.
 Support for LVM is temporarily removed.
-- First version of a new "Authentication" section at the UI replacing the previous "Users" one.
+- First version of a new "Authentication" section at the web user interface, replacing the previous "Users" one.
 - Better information about AutoYaST compatibility offered at runtime.
 - Improved handling of failed integrity checks for software packages.
 - Support to register against a SUSE Customer Center proxy.